 - Checked Baggage:

-- Liability for checked baggage is limited in accordance with the relevant convention governing international air travel unless a higher value has been declared in advance and excess value charges have been paid.
+- Liability for checked baggage is limited in accordance with the relevant convention governing international air travel.
 The relevant convention is subject to the provisions of the applicable Warsaw Convention or Montreal Convention, and the terms of the EVA AIR General Conditions of Carriage.

 - Carry-on Baggage: